aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma.md

 ### "Adding Search Spinner"

-We will bring in a transition to track the state of router, and add a spinner to the search component:
+We will bring in useDeferredValue to track the state of router, and add a spinner to the search component:

 ```tsx
 // components/Search.tsx